 - 1. Prevent the development of structures and land uses on naturally occurring wetlands which will contribute to pollution of surface and groundwater by sewage or toxic substances; - 2.
 Prevent destruction of or significant changes to natural wetlands which provide flood protection; - 3.
 Protect unique, rare and valuable natural areas; - 4.
 Protect wildlife habitat and maintain ecological balance; - 5.
-Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas: - 6.
-Prevent expenditure of municipal funds for the purpose of providing and/or maintaining essential services and utilities which might be required as a result of misuse or abuse of wetlands; - 7.
+Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - 6.
 Encourage those low intensity uses that can be harmoniously, appropriately and safely located in wetlands.